CalyxOS/calyxos.org/pages/_posts/2023-03-18-another-march-update.md

 ## Changelog
 ### Pixel 6, 6 Pro, 6a
-* CalyxOS 4.7.3
+* CalyxOS 4.7.4
-* Fix video playback and recording
+* Google finally released the March 2023 Security update for these devices
-* Using the February beta proprietary files
+* That has been integrated into this build

 ### Pixel 4, 4 XL
 * CalyxOS 4.7.2